-Tale by Heidi Muijen, translated by Joke Koppius and Greg Suffanti
+Tale by Heidi Muijen, translated into English by Joke Koppius and Greg Suffanti

 Once, in prehistoric times in the deepest of waters, a brave Octopoda encountered a Dogwinkle.

 The carnivorous gastropod introduced herself as “Nucella lapillus” and boasted that the entire North Sea, and the Atlantic Ocean, from the Strait of Gibraltar to the Arctic Sea belonged to the whelk domain.